magento/devdocs/guides/v2.2/rest/modules/sales/refunds.md

   - Catalog
 ---

-There are several options to choose when issuing a refund using the Magento Refund API.
+There are a couple of options to choose when issuing a refund using the Magento API.

 ## salesRefundInvoiceV1 service